Sam-Dragon/interview/java-questions/easy/direct-questions.md

 10. Can we pass interface reference in methods ? which object does it hold ? <br>
 A. Yes, whichever is assigned to it before method call

+11. How are interfaces stored after compilation ? <br>
+A.  They are stored as .class file only

 </details>
 <details>